www.pembrokeandmonktonhistory.org.uk

 3: Stalls at local events

-The main ones being: the Pembroke Show, the River Rally and Pembroke Castle’s Christmas Market.
-This was very successful: June Willcocks and Mary Willington raffled a wonderful hamper which was drawn by Gareth Jones, Town Crier in Pembroke Town Hall.
+The main ones being: Carew Castle, the Pembroke Show, Carew Castle and Pembroke Castle’s Christmas Market.
+This was very successful: June Willcocks and Mary Willington raffled a wonderful hamper which was drawn by Gareth Jones, Town Crier, in Pembroke Town Hall.
+Thank you to everyone who gave up their time to man the stall over the 3 days.

 June Willcocks and Mary Willington have resumed the popular Quiz Nights, which had been held for many years on a regular basis until the Covid restrictions in 2020.
-Quiz Nights were held on 20th November and 26th January and proved very successful with all tables taken.
-Thank you also to Rose Blackburn for taking on the role of Quiz Master and to everyone for supplying the food for the buffet.
+Quiz Nights were held on 12th April, 13th September and 17th January and proved very successful with all tables taken.
+Thank you also to Rose Blackburn for taking on the role of Quiz Master and to everyone for supplying the food for the buffet - we always have a good spread!

-We have been working on another addition to the proposed statue trail with a dragon fountain in Pembroke Millpond.
-However, as reported in last year’s Report, the project had been interrupted by Covid: it had lost momentum and we were having to look at how to proceed.
+We had been working on another addition to the proposed statue trail with a dragon fountain in Pembroke Millpond.
+However, as reported in last year’s Report, the project was interrupted by Covid: it had lost momentum and we were having to look at how to proceed.
 Initially, we had carried out a public consultation, obtained initial funding from LEADER (administered by Planed) for a school’s project and the commission of a maquette from Gideon Peterson.
 It was an ambitious project and could only be achieved with support from Pembroke Town Council and the wider community.
-However, the former Regeneration Committee (PTC led) has been revived under the chairmanship of Cllr Dennis Evans and has put forward plans to PCC for enhancement of the Mill Pond, which would include the dragon.
+However, PTC is backing the project and has put forward plans to PCC for enhancement of the Mill Pond, which would include the dragon fountain.
 The whole project would be part of a LUF scheme proposed by PCC.
 This is not definite at present but there is a glimmer of hope that the dragon may yet rise from the Millpond.

 Linda Asman